Trusted WordPress tutorials, when you need them most.

 How to Import / Export Your WordPress Gutenberg Blocks

-Here, you can edit, delete, import, or even export your blocks to another website.
-Simply hover over the block you want to export, and then click on the ‘Export as JSON’ link when it appears.
+Hover over the pattern you want to export and click the ‘Export as JSON’ link that appears.

 Exporting a WordPress block as a JSON file

-WordPress will now download the block to your computer as a JSON file.
+WordPress will immediately download the pattern to your computer as a JSON file.

 Choose file to import block in Gutenberg